lxqt/lxqt-wayland-session/README.md

 ### Other compositors

-Any compositor should work in general, but for a working taskbar `wlr-foreign-toplevel-management-unstable-v1` protocol support is mandatory.
+Any compositor  which supports at least `wlr-layer-shell-unstable-v1` and (for taskbar)`wlr-foreign-toplevel-management-unstable-v1` protocols should work.
-A line `lxqt-session && <exit_compositor_command>` is needed in the autostart section of the compositor.
+A line `lxqt-session && <exit_compositor_command>` is needed in the autostart configuration of the compositor.

 ### Compiling source code